ionic-team/vscode-ionic/README.md

 - Unrequired plugins are removed
 ![Video of migrating to Capacitor](https://vs-ionic.netlify.app/videos/cap-migration.gif)

+## Native Project Settings
+By opening the `Configuration` item you can set a projects Display Name, Version Number and Build Number.
+A change in settings will be applied to both the iOS and Android project.

 ## Submit Feedback
 [File an issue](https://github.com/ionic-team/vscode-extension/issues) to provide feedback on bugs and feature requests.

-## Demo
-This [video](https://user-images.githubusercontent.com/84595830/142964859-ece2abfc-6954-4447-b3fd-0f6b781c5bae.mp4) shows opening a Cordova project in Visual Studio Code and using the Ionic extension to convert it to Capacitor and update and remove plugins and dependencies.